Netflix/falcor/README.md

 ```
 ## How to use Falcor in your Application

+### Retrieving Data from the Model

 Falcor allows you to build a *Virtual JSON Model* on the server.
 The virtual model exposes all of the data that the client needs at a single URL on the server (ex. /model.json).
 On the client web developers retrieve data from the virtual model by setting and retrieving key, just as they would if the data were stored in memory.

 (Example of a client retrieving a path)

 When a client requests paths from the virtual model, the model attempts to retrieve the data from its local, in-memory cache.
-If the data at the requested paths can not be found in the local cache, a GET request is sent to the URL of the virtual model and the requested paths are passed in query string.
+If the data at the requested paths can not be found in the local cache, a GET request is sent to the URL of the virtual model and the requested paths are passed in the query string.

 (Example URL)